Denny-Lin/DDK_copy_function/README.md

 * First, choose a basic type of a image.
 * We should focus on OCR, not the decode/encode of a image.
 * Set the fixed buffer to eliminate the times of copy & paste between the user and kernel space.
-* Think about what the functions I should create?
+* Think about what the functions are and I should create?
 * ...